AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Grid

-  By default, GPS displays a grid (small dots) on the canvas.
-Use the local settings menu to hide the grid (uncheck :guilabel:`Draw grid`) or to force items to align on the grid (:guilabel:`Align on grid`).
+  By default, GPS doesn't display a grid on the canvas.
+Use the local settings menu to show the grid (uncheck :guilabel:`Draw grid`) or to force items to align on the grid (:guilabel:`Align on grid`).

 Icons for source language entities
 __________________________________